Scar-induced imbalance in staggered Rydberg ladders

-These additional minima in $S_1(t)$ at $\Delta=0$ are due to local maxima in $|\bra{\overline{\mathbb{Z}}_2}\exp(-i\hat{\mathcal{H}}t)\ket{\mathbb{Z}_2}|^2$ at $(t^*/2, 3t^*/2, 5t^*/2,\cdots)$ where the state $|\psi(t)\rangle$ can again be approximated by $\ket{\overline{\mathbb{Z}}_2}$ which is related to $\ket{\mathbb{Z}_2}$ by $\sigma^z \rightarrow -\sigma^z$ on all sites.
+These additional minima in $S_1(t)$ at $\Delta=0$ are due to local maxima in $|\bra{\overline{\mathbb{Z}}_2}\exp(-i\hat{\mathcal{H}}t)\ket{\mathbb{Z}_2}|^2$ at $(t^*/2, 3t^*/2, 5t^*/2,\cdots)$ where the state $|\psi(t)\rangle$ can again be approximated by $\ket{\overline{\mathbb{Z}}_2}$ which is related to $\ket{\mathbb{Z}_2}$ by $\hat{\sigma}^z \rightarrow -\hat{\sigma}^z$ on all sites.
 Thus, the persistent many-body revivals can be interpreted as a coherent spin precession of an emergent giant spin whose maximally polarized states may be approximated by $\ket{\mathbb{Z}_2}$ and $\ket{\overline{\mathbb{Z}}_2}$ respectively.
 This PXP-like scarring regime from $\ket{\mathbb{Z}_2}$ persists from $\Delta=0$ upto $\Delta \approx 0.2$ from the $N=32$ data \cite{SImat}.
 Interestingly, the timescale of fidelity revivals is remarkably close to that obtained from two {\it independent} PXP chains, where both chains are individually initialized to N\'eel states, with one being a translated partner of the other to maintain the Hilbert space constraints on a ladder.

 On the other hand, the many-body revivals from $\ket{\mathbb{Z}_2}$ for $\Delta=1$ cannot be interpreted in terms of two end states where the other either appears classical or can be approximated by a superposition of a small number of Fock states.
 This non-PXP-like scarring regime from $\ket{\mathbb{Z}_2}$ persists from $\Delta\approx 0.75$ onward from the $N=32$ data \cite{SImat}.
 The many-body revivals in $\mathcal{F}(t)$ starting from the $\ket{{\rm vac}}$ state at $\Delta=1$ (Fig.~\ref{fig:fid_Shannon_t} (c)) behaves similarly with the local minima of $S_1(t)$ coinciding with the maxima of $\mathcal{F}(t)$.
 The revivals from the $\ket{{\rm vac}}$ state does not have any analog in the PXP chain and this non-PXP-like scarring regime from $\ket{{\rm vac}}$ persists from $\Delta\approx 0.7$ onward from the $N=32$ data \cite{SImat}.
-The corresponding entanglement entropy dynamics~\cite{SImat} in both cases suggests that the other end state may have a more natural description in a basis where entanglement of spin pairs on an extensive number of individual rungs plays a crucial role, leading to a breakdown of the {\it independent} chain picture.
+The corresponding entanglement entropy dynamics~\cite{SImat} in both cases suggests a more natural description in a basis where entanglement of spin pairs along rungs plays a crucial role.

 In all cases with such periodic revivals, monitoring $|\bra{\mathbb{Z}_2}E\rangle|^2$ and $|\bra{{\rm vac}}E\rangle\rangle|^2$ from ED data shows towers of states with anomalously high overlap with these initial states which are approximately equidistant in energy with a spacing of $\delta E$ near the middle of the spectrum.
 The revival timescale of $\mathcal{F}(t)$ are related to $\delta E$ by $t^* \approx 2\pi/\delta E$ \cite{SImat}.
 However, the timescale for oscillations in local magnetization is $t^*/2$ ($t^*$) from the initial $\ket{\mathbb{Z}_2}$ state in the PXP-scarring (non-PXP scarring) regime (Fig.~\ref{fig:quench_dynamics} and Ref.\ \cite{SImat}).